A*P*E: Meta-Film of a Fine Vintage

 In 1976, an odd collection of American and South Korean filmmakers got together to make the 3-D feature A*P*E, a King Kong remake.
 Most people call it it a knockoff.
 I call it a parody.
 And as such, I think it’s a lot better a film than most people recognize.

-You need to understand the context here.
+The history of A*P*E is fascinating and important to truly appreciating with film.
 Dino De Laurentiis was about to release his big King Kong remake.
 And even though the film suffers in comparison to the 1933 and 2005 versions, it was still a big hit.
 It was the seventh highest grossing film in 1976, despite the fact that it wasn’t released until 17 December of that year.
 Had it been released earlier, it would have been the second highest grossing film behind Rocky.
-So love it or hate it (or both), it was a big deal.
+So love it or hate it (or both, as I do), it was a big deal.

 A*P*E Plot Summary